corvus-dotnet/Corvus.Pipelines/README.md

 public readonly record struct ProductPrice(string ProductId, decimal?
 Price);
 ```

-You'll remember that we have our invoice pipleline that can apply a discount and add sales tax to a price:
+You'll remember that we have our invoice pipeline that can apply a discount and add sales tax to a price:

 ```csharp
 SyncPipelineStep<decimal> invoicePipeline =